 Arno Mayer:

-Historians of the causes of the Great War have expressed dissatisfaction with the historiography, its failure to identify a prime cause.
-One can understand this given the complexity of the subject, but one is assailed by uncomfortable thoughts: one of the foremost academics in the field, Margaret McMillan, is David Lloyd George’s great granddaughter.
-She wrote a 600 page book on the origins of the war.
+Recent historians of the causes of the Great War have expressed dissatisfaction with the historiography, its failure to identify clear causation.
+One can understand this given the complexity of the subject, but one is assailed by uncomfortable thoughts: for example, one of the foremost academics in the field, Margaret McMillan, wrote a 600 page book on the origins of the war.
 It is expressly inclusive yet it makes no mention of the worldwide land reform movement, which for instance, was very strong (as we have seen) in her own country, Canada.
-And there is no mention of her great great grandfather’s attempted revolution, the war he declared on poverty between 1909 and 1914.
-(McMillan’s nephew, historian Dan Snow is the great great grandson of Lloyd George, and made two tv documentaries on him.)
+Nor does she mention David Lloyd George’s central and dramatic place in that movement, despite being his great granddaughter.
+McMillan’s nephew, historian Dan Snow is the great great grandson of Lloyd George - he touches the topic, then drops it abruptly, in a tv documentary.

 Selections from The Single Tax v World War One